-I know one such octogenarian who loves his morning coffee, a pleasant stroll and a lot of chat!
+I know one such octogenarian who loves his morning coffee such as the one from coffee beans perth, a pleasant stroll and a lot of chat!
 Gibraltar Senior Citizens Association President and spokesman, Manolo (or Manny) Ruiz is the one I directed my attention to as I, and he – in the much-used parlance during this Covid crisis – set about to ‘work from home’.

 “…I jumped at the idea when I was invited to be interviewed,” Manolo declared, “At long last something to keep my mind active for a couple of hours or so.”
 And so Manolo proceeded to express his views on the whole affair and how he managed to keep sane during the insane virus period.

 “I can say I’m one of the lucky ones”

 Logic, I think, always prevails for someone like Manolo who went on to say that, despite the boredom with not a lot to do and so many daylight hours to fill, leaving the safety of his home was a definite no-no!
 Better to stay indoors than move out to an area where the dreaded virus lurks ready to pounce and emit untold harm.
 And I’m sure advised many other seniors of minnesota to do likewise: stay home and not risk venturing outdoors where the risks and outcome can be so tragic.
 For those looking for an alternate option, consider to take care of the elderly in your family, check out the Vancouver memory care center if your loved one has been having trouble with their short term memory or has been diagnosed with Alzheimer for the proper memory care they need.